5hir0kur0/logseq-time-recorder/README.md

 ## Thanks

-- Icon: <a href="https://www.flaticon.com/free-icons/punch-clock" title="punch clock icons">Punch clock icons created by Freepik - Flaticon</a>
+- Logo: <a href="https://www.flaticon.com/free-icons/punch-clock" title="punch clock icons">Punch clock icons created by Freepik - Flaticon</a>
 - The code is heavily inspired by the `logseq-pomodoro-timer` from [logseq-plugin-samples](https://github.com/logseq/logseq-plugin-samples).